AlanGrenier/SideProject/unitOfWork.md

 Once you have done that you may have to resolve merge conflicts.
 After that git push and head to github GitHub will have a button to create a new pull request.
 On Click you'll be taken to a new page with `Compare Changes` at the top
 The branch you want to merge into, in this case dev, will be on the left.
 Your branch should be on the right.
 Set each drop-down accordingly

+Once you have set the branches you will use for the Pull Request the page will the display a GUI for desribing your PR.
+Fill it out and click create pull request
+DONE!